 Transactions in currencies other than the functional currency are recognised at the exchange rate on the date of the transaction.
 Monetary assets and liabilities in currencies other than the euro are then adjusted at the exchange rate in place on the reporting date.
-Exchange rate differences that may arise are reflected in the income statement under the item "Net gains/(losses) on foreign exchange".
+Any forex differences are reflected in the income statement under "Foreign exchange gains and losses".

-2.3 Accounting standards and measurement criteria
+2.2 Accounting standards and measurement criteria